Kurgan: Kurgan hypothesis

-Scythian-Saka-Siberian monuments
+Scytho-Siberian monuments

-The monuments of these cultures coincide with Scythian-Saka-Siberian monuments.
-Scythian-Saka-Siberian monuments have common features, and sometimes common genetic roots.
-Also associated with these spectacular burial mounds are the Pazyryk, an ancient people who lived in the Altai Mountains lying in Siberian Russia on the Ukok Plateau, near the borders with China, Kazakhstan and Mongolia.
+The monuments of these cultures coincide with the Scytho-Siberian world (Saka) monuments.
+Scytho-Siberian monuments have common features and sometimes, common genetic roots.
+Also associated with these spectacular burial mounds are the Pazyryk, an ancient people who lived in the Altai Mountains that lay in Siberian Russia on the Ukok Plateau, near the borders with China, Kazakhstan, and Mongolia.
 The archaeological site on the Ukok Plateau associated with the Pazyryk culture is included in the Golden Mountains of Altai UNESCO World Heritage Site.

-Scythian-Saka-Siberian classification includes monuments from the 8th to the 3rd century BC.
+Scytho-Siberian classification includes monuments from the eighth to the third century BC.
 This period is called the Early or Ancient Nomads epoch.
-"Hunnic" monuments date from the 3rd century BC to the 6th century AD, and Turkic ones from the 6th century AD to the 13th century AD, leading up to the Mongolian epoch.
+"Hunnic" monuments date from the third century BC to the sixth century AD, and Turkic ones from the sixth century AD to the thirteenth century AD, leading up to the Mongolian epoch.

-Cultural influence

-The tradition of kurgan burials was adopted by some neighboring peoples who did not have such a tradition.
-Various Thracian kings and chieftains were buried in elaborate mound tombs found in modern Bulgaria; Philip II of Macedon, the father of Alexander the Great, was buried in a kurgan in present Greece; and Midas, a king of ancient Phrygia, was buried in a kurgan near his ancient capital of Gordion.

-Usage
+Use

 Architecture

 Burial mounds are complex structures with internal chambers.
 Within the burial chamber at the heart of the kurgan, elite individuals were buried with grave goods and sacrificial offerings, sometimes including horses and chariots.
-The structures of the earlier Neolithic period from the 4th to the 3rd millenniums BC, and Bronze Age until the 1st millennium BC, display continuity of the archaic forming methods.
-They were inspired by common ritual-mythological ideas.
+The structures of the earlier Neolithic period from the fourth to the third millenniums BC, and Bronze Age until the first millennium BC, display continuity of the archaic forming methods.
+They were inspired by common ritual-mythological concepts.